Vietnam.vn - Nền tảng quảng bá Việt Nam

 Medical examination for international tourists at Vinmec Times City International General Hospital.
 Photo: Hoai Nam

-For example, the cost of heart bypass surgery in Vietnam is 10,000 - 15,000 USD, while in Thailand it is 25,000 - 30,000 USD.
-Statistics from International Living Magazine (Australia) show that the cost of dental work in Vietnam is currently 6 to 10 times lower than in some countries such as the US, Canada, and Australia.
-Compared to some Southeast Asian countries such as Thailand and Malaysia, the cost of dental work in Vietnam is also 30-50% cheaper.
+For example, the cost of heart bypass surgery in Vietnam is $10,000-$15,000, while in Thailand it is $25,000-$30,000.
+Statistics from International Living magazine (Australia) show that the cost of dental work in Vietnam is currently 6 to 10 times lower than in some countries such as the US, Canada, and Australia.
+Compared to some Southeast Asian countries like Thailand and Malaysia, the cost of dental work in Vietnam is also 30-50% cheaper.

-Analyzing the reasons why international tourists use medical services while traveling in Vietnam, Director of Tam Anh High-Tech Eye Center, Associate Professor, Dr. Nguyen Xuan Hiep said that although the cost of medical examination and treatment in Vietnam is quite cheap, the quality of doctors' skills as well as investment in equipment and treatment machines are not inferior to any country with advanced healthcare.
+Analyzing the reasons why international tourists use medical services during their travels in Vietnam, Associate Professor Dr. Nguyen Xuan Hiep, Director of Tam Anh High-Tech Eye Center, stated that although the cost of medical examinations and treatment in Vietnam is quite affordable, the quality of doctors' skills and the investment in equipment and machinery for treatment are not inferior to any country with an advanced healthcare system.

-With the above advantages, before the Covid-19 pandemic, according to statistics from the National Tourism Administration, every year there were about 10,000 foreign patients coming to Vietnam for dental work, bringing in revenue of over 150 million USD.
+With these advantages, before the Covid-19 pandemic, according to statistics from the National Tourism Administration, approximately over 10,000 foreign patients came to Vietnam annually for dental treatment, generating revenue exceeding 150 million USD.

-Assessing the potential for exploiting this type of tourism, experts pointed out that although Vietnam has many strengths to develop medical tourism, the exploitation process has revealed weaknesses such as too little information about tourism services combined with medical treatment, and few travel agencies organizing tours combined with health care.
-Many hospitals have not met international standards such as JCI or ISO, so foreign tourists are still hesitant to register for medical examination and treatment services.
+Assessing the potential for developing this type of tourism, experts point out that although Vietnam has many strengths for developing medical tourism, weaknesses have emerged in the process of exploitation, such as a lack of information about tourism services combined with medical treatment, and few travel agencies organizing tours that combine healthcare.
+Many hospitals have not yet met international standards such as JCI or ISO, so foreign tourists are still hesitant to register for medical examination and treatment services.

-Reflecting on the difficulties in the process of linking with clinics to build medical tours, Director of SUN SMILE TRAVEL Vietnam Company Duong Thanh Hang shared that the first weakness in the medical examination process of the Vietnamese medical team is that they are not fluent in English.
+Reflecting on the difficulties in linking with clinics to build medical tours, Duong Thanh Hang, Director of SUN SMILE TRAVEL Vietnam, shared that the first weakness in the medical examination process of Vietnamese doctors and medical staff is their lack of fluency in English.

-Meanwhile, in Thailand, doctors can communicate fluently in English with foreign patients.
-“Therefore, if Vietnam wants to attract international tourists to come for medical tourism, it needs to improve the foreign language proficiency of medical staff without depending on interpreters,” Ms. Duong Thanh Hang suggested.
+In Thailand, doctors are able to communicate fluently in English with foreign patients.
+"Therefore, if Vietnam wants to attract international tourists for medical tourism, it needs to improve the foreign language skills of its medical staff so they don't rely on interpreters," suggested Ms. Duong Thanh Hang.

 Medical examination for international tourists at Vinmec Times City International General Hospital.
 Photo: Hoai Nam